travis-ci/docs-travis-ci-com/user/reference/overview.md

 * [Ubuntu Trusty 14.04](/user/reference/trusty/)
 * [Ubuntu Precise 12.04](/user/reference/precise/)

+LXD compliant OS images for arm64 are run in [Packet Cloud](https://www.packet.com/).
+Have a look at [Building on Multiple CPU Architectures](/user/multi-cpu) for more information.

 ### macOS

 A [macOS](/user/reference/osx/) environment for Objective-C and other macOS specific projects